Eastern South Dakota, Minnesota, Iowa, and Eastern Nebraska

 Not blocking bats from coming back in will ensure that the business will keep going back.
 Of course, future visits would be at a cost to the customer.

-At Central Plains Bat Removal, we use exclusion to remove bats.
+At CP Bat Mitigation, we use exclusion to remove bats.
 The technique is to entice the bats into a trap and then release them into a better habitat.
 After the bats have been removed, we seal the entrance they used to gain access.

 Pros